vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 :::

 Regardless of its importance, system programming seems to be less popular than application programming, because it's known to be harder to both learn and master.
-It is definetely easier to spin up a web server, connect it to a database, set up some Stripe integration, drink smoothie and proudly call yourself an enterpruener.
+It is definitely easier to spin up a web server, connect it to a database, set up some Stripe integration, drink a smoothie and proudly call yourself an entrepreneur.

-But that does not invest into the the human civialization's progress on the Kardashov's scale.
+But that does not invest in the human civilization's progress on the Kardashov's scale.
 <mark>The humanity will still depend on system programming in the foreseeable future.</mark>
 And we need new, fresh blood there.

-In this article, I'll try to take a peek on the current state of the system programming, find out why it's not that popular and and choose the best system programming language for the Next Big But Fairly-Low-Level Project (tm).
+In this article, I'll try to take a peek on the current state of the system programming, find out why it's not that popular and choose the best system programming language for the Next Big But Fairly-Low-Level Project (tm).

 ## Choosing the Right Language